MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.3.07  (2023/09/04)
+  - Add: Extending the imaging script to handle AADLoginForWindowsWithIntune issues (the installation doesn't continue after the deployment of the extension if an older extension version was installed on the master)
+  - Add: Extending the rollout script to bring an AAD-only VM faster online (shortens the error message that the host is not domain-joined)
+  - Add: Scripts and collection schedules for personal pools: The select script or collection will run on all hosts where the assigned user is a direct member of a given group.
+The group object ID is expected; only direct memberships
+  - Add: New task for script collections: VmStartIfNoSchedule - Starts a VM if no personal start configuration of an assigned host exists
+  - Add: My Sessions and Hosts: Users can configure the start time of the personal hosts.
+  - Add: New option for pooled host pools: Autoscaling & Shutdown -> Advanced Settings -> Details -> Don't create temporary hosts - Create persistent hosts
 - 1.0.3.06  (2023/08/20)
   - Add: Search fields for the script and and script collection selector
 - 1.0.3.05  (2023/08/18)